Close Menu

 Social Security Disability Insurance (SSDI):

 SSDI benefits are for those who can no longer work due to a medical condition.
 The amount of money you will receive from SSDI benefits is based on the taxes you paid during your working years.
-To qualify for SSDI, you must have earned enough “work credits” to qualify.
+To qualify for SSDI benefits, you must earn enough “work credits.”
 A work credit is an amount of taxable income.
 You can earn up to 4 work credits per year.
-The amount of work credits you will need will depend on how old you are when you apply.
+The amount of work credits you need will depend on how old you are when you apply.
 If you haven’t earned enough work credits at the time you apply, then you will only be able to file for SSI benefits.

 Supplemental Security Income (SSI):